swmcc/importer_exporter/SCRATHPAD.md

 this is a take home test I am going to keep them in to show my workflow.
 They can be easily identified with SPIKING in the commit history.

+### ab9e306

+	Added the export.
+Seems to do what it says on the tin.
+Will now add an integration test.

 ### 28f48ca

 	Added two import test cases - am a bit happier now.
 Still think